Kenneth-Macharia/FastFoodFast/README.md

         https://documenter.getpostman.com/view/5300721/Rztsom84

+    3.Select the 'localhost' environment, as the app server is running locally.

-    3.Test the endpoints as illustrated in the documentation, on postman or in terminal.
+    4.Test the endpoints as illustrated in the documentation, on postman or in terminal.

 ## Author
 Kenneth Macharia